-The reduction of the ratio to 2.0 also brought the ratio for multi-residential buildings closer to the range of fairness noted in table 3 below.
+The reduction of the ratio to 2.0 also brought the ratio for multi-residential buildings closer to the Range of Fairness noted in Table 3 below.
 Although staff have some concerns whether the associated property tax savings are actually being passed on to the renters, the reduction does meet the Province's intent.

-For 2021, Council can reduce the ratio further, but cannot increase the ratio established in 2017.
+For taxation years beyond 2021, Council can reduce the ratio further, but cannot increase the ratio established in 2017.
 As the County currently has a ratio at the required 2.0 to avoid any tax levy restrictions, there is no pressing need to change it further at this time.
 It should be noted that all new multi-residential properties have a lower tax ratio which is beneficial in encouraging new affordable housing.

-Recommendation: based on the above, staff are recommending that the multi-residential tax class ratio remain at 2.00 for 2022.
+Recommendation: based on the above, staff are recommending that the multi-residential tax class ratio remain at 2.0 for 2023.

 C4.
-"New" multi-Residential class tax ratio
+"New" Multi-Residential Class Tax Ratio